HTTP API

 POST /magic-link/email

-but does not attempt to create a new identity if the email is not found (though it still simulates a successful send to prevent enumeration).
+Sends a magic link email to a user with an existing magic link credential.
+This is similar to POST /magic-link/register but does not attempt to create a new identity if the email is not found (though it still simulates a successful send to prevent enumeration).

 Request Body (JSON or application/x-www-form-urlencoded):